2021 Applications will open in December 2020.

 - Possible opportunity to co-author a scientific paper with the faculty mentor.

 - Earth System Science

 - Emmett Interdisciplinary Program in Environment & Resources

-- Access to campus facilities (library, athletic, and health facilities);
+- Access to Stanford facilities (library, gyms, Stanford Earth research lab, and health facilities).

-- Bay Area outings including: San Francisco day trips, California Academy of Sciences, Monterey Bay Aquarium, Elkorn Slough, Santa Cruz, Jasper Ridge Biological Preserve, Pacheco Pass Wind Farm & San Luis Reservoir, and downtown Palo Alto.
+- SURGE field trips: California Academy of Sciences, Monterey Bay Aquarium, Elkorn Slough, Santa Cruz, Jasper Ridge Biological Preserve, Pacheco Pass Wind Farm & San Luis Reservoir, and downtown Palo Alto.

 - Lunch with mentors and laboratory research groups.